CodingItWrong/outsidein.dev/docs/about-this-guide.md

 ### Familiarity With Vue and Vuex, or React and Redux

-The bulk of this guide will involve building a frontend application in one of two stacks: Vue.js and Vuex, or React and Redux.
+The bulk of this guide will involve building a frontend application in one of two stacks: Vue and Vuex, or React and Redux.
 It's helpful if you already have some familiarity with the stack you choose.
 We won't be using any too-advanced features of them, and we'll explain what's happening as we go.
 But we won't explain everything about how the frameworks work or why.
 Because of that, if you don't already know the stack you'll choose, it's recommended that you go through a basic tutorial on them first.
-The Vue.js and React guides are excellent, so they make a great place to start:
+The Vue and React guides are excellent, so they make a great place to start:

-- Vue.js and Vuex
+- Vue and Vuex
   - [Vue.js Guide](https://vuejs.org/v2/guide/)
   - [Vuex Guide](https://vuex.vuejs.org/guide/)
 - React and Redux